 The sculptural remains of Amaravati have found their way to the British Museum and the Madras Museum, while the carvings of Nagarjunakonda are preserved almost in entirety at the site.

 The white limestone used in the sculptures creates the illusion of marble and remains as fresh today as it was when it left the hands of the carvers.
-It is a sensuous art that reflects the joys of the people who adopted the way of the Buddha as the new path of freedom, not estrangement from the world.

 The Mahayana religious movement in the Andhra country invested the life of the people with a golden halo, whose brilliance is fully reflected in the sculptures of Amaravati and Nagarjunakonda.